GinGin3203/improvingGraphBin2/README.md

 Obtained data may help to implement efficient binning algorithm with usage of SPAdes API.

 ## List of programs used in project
-* Improved GraphBin2 (works with SPAdes assemblies)
+* We developed improved version of GraphBin2 (which works with SPAdes assemblies)

 ### Binning evaluation
 * Minimap2 as a part of [metaquast](https://github.com/ablab/quast) (gold standart file creation)